-- 1. In the Monitoring > Firewalls menu, double click on a connected firewall. - 2.
-In the IPsec VPN tab, select the By file option.

-- Click on Import a new certificate.
+- In the Monitoring > Firewalls menu, double click on a connected firewall. - 2.
+In the IPsec VPN tab, select the By file option. - 3.
+Click on Import a new certificate.
 The link will take you to the Configuration > Certificates menu. - 4.
 Scroll over the name of the firewall in the Firewall column and click on the icon.
 For further information regarding the Certificates menu, refer to Managing certificates and certification authorities.

-1. In the Monitoring > Firewalls menu, scroll over the name of a connected firewall and click on the connected firewall and click on the
+1. In the Monitoring > Firewalls menu, scroll over the name of a connected firewall and click on the icon.